 It is important to stay close to family, friends, and other caregiver support groups.
 Don’t be afraid to ask for and accept help from family and friends.
 It is important to remember that many of us feel more comfortable providing help than asking for it, but during our lifespan we will likely have the opportunity to practice both.

-If you or a loved one are navigating a difficult diagnosis, Summus can help.
-Reach out through your Summus dashboard to get started.
+If you or a loved one are navigating a difficult diagnosis or need caregiver support, Summus can help.
+Reach out through your Summus Dashboard to get started.